rikosintie/Discovery/docs/usage.md

 ## Failure to connect to a switch

-If a switch does not respond, the credentials are incorrect, or the SSH version is 1, a message will be printed to the console, a log file with the hostname and a reason code is written to hte `Failure-log` folder and the script will continue processing the next switch.
+If a switch does not respond, the credentials are incorrect, the SSH version is 1, the vendor id is not supported, or the first column is an invalid IP address, a message is printed to the console, the device is added to the skipped-devices summary (also written to `Failure-Logs/skipped_devices.csv`), and the script continues processing the next switch.

 It's really disruptive to the discovery process if the script cannot connect to multiple switches.
 That means you have to fix the problem, create a new inventory file with just the failed switches, then rerun the script on the subset.
 I was doing a discovery at a customer with over 240 switches.
 They had a lot of configuration issues and username/password variations.
 I ended up with around 40 switches that I couldn't log into.